CaliberMC/Buildify/DESCRIPTION.md

 ![Block Picker](https://cdn.modrinth.com/data/cached_images/4202a7bd81262f2a7d27e88c244cd583e6e34c1d.png)

-### Time Command _(op only)_:
+### OP Commands:
-Use this command to set the server time to various settings.
+- **/time** | Use this command to set the server time to various settings.
 This command will affect the time for entire server.
-- **/time**

-### Player Time Command _(op only)_:
-Use this command to change the time to any number of settings or set it back to server time.
+- **/ptime** | Use this command to change the time to any number of settings or set it back to server time.
 This only affects the player.
-If used on a server other players will not have their time changed.
-- **/ptime**

-### Weather Command _(op only)_:
-Use this command to change the weather.
-This command will affect the weather for the entire server.
-- **/weather**

-### Player Weather Command _(op only)_:
-Use this command to change the weather or set it back to server weather.
+- **/pweather** | Use this command to change the weather or set it back to server weather.
 This only affects the player.
-If used on a server other players will not have their weather changed.
-- **/pweather**

-### Player GameMode Command _(op only)_:
-Use this command to change your gamemode without having to type gamemode.
-Just type /gm intead!
+- **/gm** | Use this command to change your gamemode without having to type gamemode.
+Just type /gm 0,1,2,3 intead!
-- **/gm**

-### Repair Item Command _(op only)_:
-Use this command to repair the item currently held in your hand.
+- **/repair** | Use this command to repair the item currently held in your hand.
 This command will repair the item to full durability.
-- **/repair**

-### Heal Command _(op only)_:
-Use this command to heal yourself or the specified player.
+- **/heal** | Use this command to heal yourself or the specified player.
 This command will heal the player and max out their food saturation as well.
-- **/heal**

-### Fly Command _(op only)_:
-Use this command to toggle flying on or off.
+- **/fly** | Use this command to toggle flying on or off.
 This command will allow the player to fly in survival mode.
-- **/fly**

-### TP All Command _(op only)_:
-Use this command to teleport all players to the specified player.
+- **/tpall** | Use this command to teleport all players to the specified player.
 This command will teleport all players to the player specified.

-ALL COMMANDS ARE OP ONLY.
-ALL COMMANDS CAN BE DISABLED IN THE COMMON-CONFIG IF DESIRED.
+**_ALL COMMANDS ARE OP ONLY AND THEY CAN BE DISABLED IN THE COMMON-CONFIG IF DESIRED._**

 ## **INSTALLATION**
 - **Server and Client** installation are required to use this mod